jonathanbodnar/contentsystem/README.md

 - Helps remember facts, stories, and ideas

 ### 📄 Context Database
-- Upload PDF documents to build your knowledge base
+- Upload PDF and DOCX documents to build your knowledge base
 - AI analyzes and references your personal content
 - Secure storage using Wasabi S3
 - Easy document management interface